-Instead of making list after list and adding things to specific tasks only to come up frustrated, Trello changes things up.
+Instead of making list after list and adding specific tasks only to get frustrated, Trello changes things up.
 This app works with boards and specific blocks that can be customized to your needs.
 Trello also offers "Power-Ups" to improve the various cards found in your boards, such as custom field inputs.

 The app includes many features that you would expect to be able to use without paying a dime.
 These include creating recurring tasks, sharing tasks or lists (like your groceries), and attaching files.
 Any.do may not be as robust as some of the other options here, but that's just fine, and it's still a great option.